Course Information

 -

-ParkingThere is plenty of parking on the south side of MicroFocus – the start/finish will be around to the east.
+ParkingThere is plenty of parking on the North end of Young Living Lavender Farm's property - the start/finish will be near their pavilion and visitor center on the South side.

 -